• Free shipping on all orders

 • Water in different areas of the house.
 Don’t just put out a single water bowl by the food bowl.
 Experts recommend water bowls around the house, such as by their favorite sleeping spot, in the bathroom, or by their cat tree.
 The more water the better.

 • Using canned food.
 Canned food has a much higher water content than dry kibble.
-Substituting all or portions of your cat’s kibble diet with a canned diet can not only help with weight control, the added water content can also be great for their urinary tract.
+Substituting all or portions of your cat’s kibble diet with a canned diet can not only help with weight control, but the added water content can also be great for their urinary tract.

 • Multiple litterboxes.
 Experts recommend at least one additional litterbox per cat.
 For instance, if you have 4 cats, you should have at least 5 litterboxes.